 As long as baby is peeing enough (1 wet diaper day 1, 2 wet diapers day 2, and 6-8 times a day by the time milk comes in), baby is most likely hydrated and weight loss is generally okay. (source)

-Sometimes it can be hard to tell if a diaper is wet, so if you’re worried baby’s not peeing, try pouring one ounce of liquid on a diaper to see how little that really is.
+Sometimes it can be hard to tell if a diaper is wet.
+If you’re worried baby’s not peeing, try pouring one ounce of liquid on a diaper to see how little that really is.
 Or place a piece of toilet paper in baby’s diaper to see if it is getting wet.

 If you try to hand-express and only get out a drop or nothing, that’s okay.
 Babies have marble-sized tummies for the first week.
 They can’t even drink an ounce at once, so don’t worry about supply in the early days.
 Just keep baby on the breast.